siddhartha-s/ipd/lectures/lec13/README.md

 ```

 I moved the public section before the private section because it’s more
 important.
-The first entry in the private section is the constructor, whose
+The first entry in the public section is the constructor, whose
 name is always the same as the name of the class.
 Note that it doesn’t have a
 return type—this is because constructors don’t return anything.
 The
 constructor takes two parameters: an account ID and the account owner’s name,